blackberry/KaBoom/docs/Ready_Flag_Logic.md

 When a worker is first created and begins work on a particular partition it starts a shift.
 Shift's keep track of two important pieces of information, their `currentOffset` and the maximum observed timestamp of a message during the shift (`maxTimestamp`).

-For the offset, when the first shift created it looks into ZooKeeper and grabs the offset that it needs to start consuming at.
+For the offset, when the first shift is created it looks into ZooKeeper and grabs the offset that it needs to start consuming at.
 If no offset is found, it starts at 0.
 If that offset is out of range, then the behavior of the startup configuration property `auto.offset.reset` determines wether it start consuming from the latest (most recent) or earliest (oldest) offset.
 However, we'll just assume that the first shift created finds an offset in ZK and that it's within a valid range for the partition.

-The 'maxTimestamp` of each shift starts with `maxTimestamp = -1`.
+The `maxTimestamp` of each shift starts with `maxTimestamp = -1`.

 Shifts have a duration (let's assume it's one hour) and calculate their start/end times based when that shift should have started (had it started on time).
 For example, if KaBoom starts/restarts at 5:52pm, it determines that the start time would have been 5:00pm and the end time would have been 6:00pm (actual equation is `ts - ts % duration` where `ts` represents `System.currentTimeMillis()`).

 ### KaBoom 0.8.2 - Worker Shift Numbers

-Shifts are numbered, the first shift of a worker is `#1` and each subsequent shift that gets started increments that counter by.
+Shifts are numbered, the first shift of a worker is `#1` and each subsequent shift that gets started increments that counter by 1.

 ## KaBoom 0.8.2 - Message Consume Loop